magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/tuya.md

 ### Uplink Converter

-Before setting up a **Tuya integration**, you need to create an **Uplink Converter** which is a script for parsing and transforming the data received by Tuya integration to a format that ThingsBoard can consume.
+Before setting up a **Tuya integration**, you need to create an **Uplink Converter** which is a script for parsing and transforming the data received by Tuya integration to a format that IoT Hub can consume.

 To create an **Uplink Converter**, go to the **Data Converters** section and click **Add new data converter —> Create new converter**, name it **"Tuya Uplink Converter"** and select type **Uplink**.
 Use debug mode for now.